Store

 The individual's skin is smooth to the touch.
 However, a healthcare professional can feel nodules of enlarged fat during an examination.
 There may be some pain and bruising.

-The surface of the skin becomes uneven, and the skin develops dimples, indentations, and develops a pattern that is similar to the pattern of a mattress.
+The skin's surface becomes uneven, and it develops dimples and indentations, similar to the pattern of a mattress.
 The amount of fat in stage two increases from stage one.

-The fat tissue starts to thicken, and due to the thickening as well as inflammation, the individual starts to develop large extensions of skin and fat that make the legs look like columns.
-These extensions start to put pressure on the individual's joints and can affect mobility.
+The fat tissue starts to thicken, and due to the thickening and inflammation, the individual starts to develop large extensions of skin and fat that make the legs look like columns.
+These extensions put pressure on the individual's joints and can affect mobility.
 The thickening of the tissues causes a reduction in the blood and lymph flow out of the fatty tissue.
 This causes the protrusion to continue to grow.

 Stage Four of Lipedema